GoogleCloudPlatform/bigquery-utils/udfs/README.md

 ## Using the UDFs

-All UDFs within this repository will be automatically created under the `bqutil` project under publicly shared datasets.
+All UDFs within this repository are available under the `bqutil` project on publicly shared datasets.
 Queries can then reference the shared UDFs via `bqutil.<dataset>.<function>()`.

 ![Alt text](/images/public_udf_architecture.png?raw=true "Public UDFs")

-If you want to create and use the UDFs from this repository in your own BigQuery dataset, you must provide your own dataset name in the following `bqutil`
+If you want to create and use the UDFs from this repository in your BigQuery dataset, you must provide your dataset name in the following `bqutil` command:
-command:

 `bq query --project_id YOUR_PROJECT_ID --dataset_id YOUR_DATASET_ID
 --nouse_legacy_sql < SQL_FILE_NAME`

-Once the UDF is created in your BigQuery project, you can invoke it using the fully-qualified UDF name (e.g. `<PROJECT>.<DATASET>.<UDF_NAME>()`).
+Once you create the UDF in your BigQuery project, you can invoke it using the fully-qualified UDF name (e.g. `<PROJECT>.<DATASET>.<UDF_NAME>()`).

 If you are pasting and executing the UDF DDL statement in the BigQuery Console,